 I also worked as a content editor for some time and then I realized that I can also freelance the hell out of this gig.
 And I am not a great writer, on the contrary.
 I am still reading into the topic and I am taking every opportunity to write.
 On social media, on my blog, for my clients, while breastfeeding.

 But because there are so many niche topics that require content, you can totally make use of this opportunity now.
-Which means that if you know something about a subject, whether it is baking gluten-free, sugar-free cookie recipes, work-from-home, parenting or you just enjoy writing lifestyle pieces, you can totally submit your posts for money.
+This means that if you know something about a subject, whether it is baking gluten-free, sugar-free cookie recipes, work-from-home, parenting or you just enjoy writing lifestyle pieces, you can totally submit your posts for money.
 You can find clients that need content.
 Here is a list of 70 places where you can get paid to write, here 23 publications for women that are looking for freelance writers and here are 63 sites that pay up to $2000 per post.

 12. Online Research